Hull District Heat Network

 By utilising energy from waste heat, the network will provide resilient low carbon heat.

 Water within the network is heated by a heat source.
-Once heated, the water within the pipes will complete a loop of the DHN, heating connected buildings before returning to the heat source.
+Once heated, the water within the pipes will complete a loop of the DHN.
+It heats connected buildings before returning to the heat source.

-DHNs are widely adopted across the European continent and there area a series of networks in operation within the UK including -
+DHNs are widely adopted across the European continent.
+There are a series of networks in operation within the UK, including -

 Key benefits of the district heat network